 - Progression in an English Language Teaching (ELT) career

 The Cambridge CELTA Certificate (Certificate in English Language Teaching to Adults) is an initial TEFL (Teaching English as a Foreign Language) course in teaching English for candidates who have little or no previous experience in teaching English as a foreign language.
 The course is also suitable for those already in the ELT industry looking to broaden their knowledge and teaching techniques.

 The CELTA qualification is an ELT (English Language Teaching) certificate, which incorporates TESL (Teaching English as Second Language) and TEFL (Teaching English as Foreign Language).
-It is acknowledged by international teaching centres throughout the world and is the most highly regarded TEFL qualification in the Czech Republic.
+It is acknowledged by international teaching centres throughout the world and is the most highly regarded TEFL qualification across the globe.